 Fortunately for us here on the Sunshine Coast, we have a range of eateries that have been proudly touting the ethical message from way back.

-To celebrate Sustainability Month here at Urban List, let’s take a look at six of the best sustainable restaurants on the Sunshine Coast.
+Let’s take a look at six of the best sustainable restaurants on the Sunshine Coast.

 Rickys is one of the Sunshine Coast’s most iconic restaurants and for good reason, the food and views are unbeatable, and the fact they’re all about showcasing local produce on a silver platter, is a big win in our books.
 Those of you who have fine dined at Rickys know their dishes are top notch and this is in large part due to the ingredients they use from their very own Noosa Hinterland farm, which provides the restaurant with organic, locally grown produce, as well as rare and otherwise difficult-to-source ingredients.